-In this paper we propose a novel and biologically motivated memory architecture, Memory Scaffold with Heteroassociation (MESH), that generates a CAM continuum (see Fig. \ref{fig:schematics}f for a schematic of the network architecture).
-MESH breaks the problem of associative memory into two separate pieces: a part that does memory through a pre-defined ``\emph{memory scaffold}'', and a part that does association through a ``\emph{heteroassociative}'' step.
-Inspired by the Entorhinal-Hippocampal memory system in mammalian brains, MESH contains a bipartite attractor network that stabilizes a large dictionary of well-separated and pre-defined fixed points that serve as the memory scaffold.
-Arbitrary dense patterns are then stored by heteroassociatively linking them to the pre-defined scaffold states.
-This novel combination results in a CAM continuum (CAMC) that approaches the theoretical upper-bound on information storage in neural networks \cite{abu1989information, gardner1988space} as shown schematically in Fig. \ref{fig:schematics}g.
-In this network, storage of information-dense patterns up to a critical capacity results in complete recovery of all patterns and storage of a larger number of patterns results in partial reconstruction of the corresponding stored pattern.
+This novel combination results in a neural network with a CAM continuum (CAMC) that approaches the theoretical upper-bound on information storage \cite{abu1989information, gardner1988space} regardless of the number of stored patterns (Fig.~\ref{fig:schematics}g).
+Storage of information-dense patterns up to a critical capacity results in complete recovery of all patterns and storage of larger numbers of patterns results in partial reconstruction of the corresponding stored pattern.
 Partial reconstruction continues up to an exponentially large number of patterns as a function of total number of neurons in the network, ending in correct recognition of exponentially many stored patterns.
 To our knowledge, this is the first model of a CAM that automatically trades off pattern number and pattern richness.
-It predicts that biological memory systems may exploit pre-existing scaffolds to acquire new memories, potentially consistent with the preplay of hippocampal sequences before they are used for representing new environments \cite{dragoi2011preplay}.
+It predicts that biological memory systems may exploit pre-existing scaffolds to acquire new memories, potentially consistent with the observed preplay of hippocampal sequences before they are used for representing new environments \cite{dragoi2011preplay}.

 In the next section, we discuss existing CAM models and their dynamics.
 In Section~\ref{sec:MESH_CAMC} we provide our central results on the memory continuum exhibited by MESH.
-In Sections~\ref{sec:memory_scaffold} and \ref{sec:arbitrary_patts}, we analyze how MESH works.
-In section \ref{sec:applications} we extend MESH to the case of continuous neural activations, apply it to a realistic dataset, and show that it continues to exhibit the memory continuum even when storing continuous patterns.
+In Sections~\ref{sec:memory_scaffold} and~\ref{sec:arbitrary_patts}, we analyze how MESH works.
+In section~\ref{sec:applications} we extend MESH to the case of continuous neural activations, apply it to a realistic dataset, and show that it continues to exhibit the memory continuum even when storing continuous patterns.

-\section{Existing CAM models lack a memory continuum}
+\section{Existing CAM Models Lack a Memory Continuum}

 Here we review existing CAM architectures.
 Unless otherwise specified, we consider networks with $N$ neurons and dense binary activations (i.e., $N$-dimensional vectors with activations of 1 or -1 in each entry).